- Design Team:Katherine Chia, Arjun Desai

-From the architect.
+Text description provided by the architects.
 This loft was designed for a photographer who was seeking a serene live-work environment.
 The 5,000 square foot industrial space was fully renovated to include a library/reception area, living and dining areas, a kitchen, a photo studio, two bedrooms, two bathrooms, a powder room, and ample storage space.

 The existing industrial building has a cast iron column structure.
 We created an open flow throughout the home, taking advantage of long axial views through the space and drawing light through.
 The wall planes act more like sculptural screening elements while letting light and space flow around them.
 Concealed pocket doors provide privacy when needed.

 The client asked us to design a home that would serve as a work space and gallery for her photography while also providing spaces for entertaining with friends.
 A library/reception area immediately off of the entry vestibule allows her to meet with gallerists, present her work, and have her collection of research materials on hand for discussion.

 The reception area serves as a hinge for two distinct zones in the loft: the east zone flows directly into the 'private' domain of her photography studio and back to her private bedroom, while the south zone flows into the 'public' domain of her kitchen, dining, and living areas.
 A new wide plank oak wood floor connects all of these areas.
 The oak planks are used on the wall paneling and cabinetry, unifying the rooms with a warm texture.

 The living area, kitchen, and dining area create an ensemble that is cohesive and very adaptable for a range of entertaining.
 Windows on two sides of the room bathe it with light.
 Additional folded and recessed lighting coves on the ceiling anchor the seating areas and wash them with a warm glow at night.